 You may think that this is a sneaky tactic.
 But at the end of the day if you have utilized the site as much as you can within a month then why continue using it?

 So, if this is the route that you want to take then make sure that you have plenty of free time on your hands.

-When the 6 months has lapsed you will then automatically be charged for another 6 months after that.
-So, if you do not want to continue using the site and being charged you will need to cancel it.
+When the 6 months have lapsed you will then automatically be charged for another 6 months after that.
+So, if you do not want to continue using the site and are charged you will need to cancel it.

 To do this you can visit the billing section of your account or contact Customer Service.

 And if you think that this is a sneaky practice from them then let me say that all subscription-based sites operate this way.

 I have already included one video in this review about how to browse and search for information on the site.
 Currently, NewspaperArchive has 6 videos for you to view, (all posted 1 year ago).